Dental insurance cost: How to compare different plans

 The two most common types of plans are DPPOs and DHMOs

-DPPO stands for Dental Preferred Provider Organization.
+DPPO stands for Dental Preferred Provider Organization, commonly referred to as a dental PPO.
 These plans have a relatively large network of dentists (Guardian’s network has over 120,000 providers in 400,000 locations nationwide).
 While you can also see an out of network dentist, it’s worth your while to stay in-network: You don’t need to submit a claim, and you get significant discounts which lower out-of-pocket costs.
-If your dentist typically charges $100 for a filling, when he or she is in-network, you may only be charged $60-$70 – even if you haven’t met your deductible yet.
+If your dentist typically charges $100 for a filling, when they are in-network, you may only be charged $60-$70 – even if you haven’t met your deductible yet.

-Dental HMOs (DHMOs) tend to have lower premiums but less flexibility.
-The provider network may be very limited, and you have to stay in-network for covered care – so it’s likely you may not get to see your current dentist.
-The upside is no deductibles or maximums, but there are copayments for most non-preventive procedures.
+Dental HMOs ( DHMOs ), also known as dental HMO plans, tend to have lower premiums but less flexibility.
+The provider network may be very limited, and you have to stay in-network for covered care so you may not get to see your current dentist.
+The upside is that there are no deductibles or maximums, but there are copayments for most non-preventive procedures.

-There are two other kinds of plans you can get: Indemnity plans let you see any dentist and reimburse a portion of your expenses – usually between 50% and 80% of what the insurance considers to be “reasonable and customary.”
+Indemnity plans let you see any dentist and reimburse a portion of your expenses – usually between 50% and 80% of what the insurance considers to be “reasonable and customary.”
 Preventive care is often covered in full.
-These plans tend to cost more and are harder to find; there’s also more paperwork because you have to pay the dentist up front then submit a claim.
+These plans tend to cost more and are harder to find; there’s also more paperwork because you pay the dentist upfront before submitting a claim.

-Discount plans aren’t really insurance at all – they’re more like a warehouse club.
+Discount plans, also called a dental savings plan, aren’t insurance at all – they’re more like a warehouse club.
 You pay an annual fee, and you’re given a card that entitles you to reduced prices at participating dentists.
 The discounts vary depending on the procedure – but with these plans, you will pay out-of-pocket every time you see a dentist.
-Given the wide range of plans and discount structures, it’s difficult to make any generalizations as to what your actual dental care costs would be with a discount plan.
+Given the wide range of plans and discount structures, it isn’t easy to generalize what your actual dental care costs would be with a discount plan.

 What you can expect to pay for each type of plan